All Episodes

 And if it's in the bill, and if it thus is possible, it still is worthy of calling attention to it.

-By assuming that, and this is Mr. Reynolds again, by assuming or pretending Congress would always permit the number of guest workers to increase by the maximum allowable percentage year after year without end, the original 325,000 per year would approach 1.7 million a year within a decade and 10.4 million a year by 2026.
+By assuming that, now this is Mr. Reynolds again, by assuming or pretending Congress would always permit the number of guest workers to increase by the maximum allowable percentage year after year without end, the original 325,000 per year would approach 1.7 million a year within a decade and 10.4 million a year by 2026.

-So why stop there?
+Why stop there?

-Uh again, this is deft, but it's silly.
+Again, this is deft, but it's silly.

-The only reason that 20-year analyses of this bill are being done is because about every 20 years, Congress and the President seem to act on this issue.
+The only reason that 20-year analyses of this bill are being done is because about every 20 years, Congress and the president seem to act on this issue.

 It was a figure that is historically accurate.

-Every 20 years we do something about this.
+Every 20 years, we do something about this.

-Uh Mr. Reynolds says that we wouldn't welcome millions of spouses and children and parents into our country, but that's exactly what the bill would do as it's written.
+Mr. Reynolds says that we wouldn't welcome millions of spouses and children and parents into our country, but that's exactly what the bill would do as it's written.

 Why deny it?